camelinaction/camelinaction2/chapter14/webservice-karaf/README.md

 ### 14.2.2 - Hooking web service auth into JAAS backend

-To run this example in Apache Karaf 4.1.3 or better, start Karaf with:
+To run this example in Apache Karaf 4.1.2 or better (skip 4.1.3 due to https://issues.apache.org/jira/browse/KARAF-5497), then start Karaf with:

     bin/karaf        (Unix)
     bin/karaf.bat    (Windows)